 Both of iCloud Drive and Google Drive offer free storage plan and paid storage plan.

 When setting up iCloud, you get 5GB of free storage for iCloud Drive, iCloud Backup, iCloud Photo Library, iCloud Mail, and the information from your apps that use iCloud.
 For more storage, you need to pay $0.99/month for 50GB, $2.99/moth for 200GB or $9.99/month for 2TB.
 The 200GB and 2TB plans are allowed to share with your family.

 Everyone can get 15GB storage space for free, or you can upgrade to a premium plan: 11GB for $1.99/month, the most popular 1TB for $9.99/month or 10TB for $99.9/month.

 iCloud Drive and Google Drive both place much emphasis on cloud file security and administrative control.

 All files are protected by a minimum of 128-bit AES encryption.
 All sessions at iCloud.com are encrypted with TLS 1.2.
-Any data accessed via iCloud.com is encrypted on server.
+Any data accessed via iCloud.com is encrypted on the server.
 All traffic between your devices and iCloud Mail is encrypted with TLS 1.2.
 Consistent with standard industry practice, iCloud does not encrypt data stored on IMAP mail servers.
 All Apple email clients support optional S/MIME encryption.

-Google now uses HTTPs on all of its services, which are to be applauded, and also implements ‘internal measures’ to look out for potential compromised account login activity.
+Google now uses HTTPs on all of its services, which are to be applauded, and also implements ‘internal measures’ to look out for potentially compromised account login activity.
 Moreover, Google offers two-step verifications As for your data itself, this is encrypted in transit using SSL but only stored at rest using 128-bit AES like iCloud.

 Both of iCloud Drive and Google Drive have their own good points.